codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 in substitution of *php*, *java*, *ruby*, or others.

 ## Code Editors and IDEs
 In order to start coding, we will need a tool to write our code within.
-These should should help us to be more productive writing code, avoid mistakes and highlight our code while exposing our syntax errors.
+These should help us be more productive while writing code, avoid mistakes and highlight our code while exposing our syntax errors.

 In this README I'm going to talk about two main kinds of code editors: